Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 Summary
 =======

 With the MSD/MPD framework and MPD enhancement,

 1. Same XRT pkg is installed everywhere, baremetal/IaaS/PaaS/etc. Vendors only need to create/install their specific plugins
-2. Users have same Xilinx FPGA using experience everywhere -- they don't even know whether they are running within baremetal, VM, or containers, they don't know whether the xclbin files they see are real one, fake one or any other kind either
+2. Users have same Xilinx® FPGA using experience everywhere -- they don't even know whether they are running within baremetal, VM, or containers, they don't know whether the xclbin files they see are real one, fake one or any other kind either